As a merchant, nothing compares to the feeling of seeing your eCommerce business grow and prosper.

 This means that, once they land on your website, many of your potential customers might visit your page several times, going back and forth from you and your competition, trying to find that one piece of information that is going to convince them to go one way or the other.

 So, what can you do?
 You can rely on eCommerce automation to try and help this process along.
-If you have their contact details and permission to get in touch, you can send automated emails to your “indecisive” potential customers trying to nurture their interest towards you with valuable content.
+If you have their contact details and permission to get in touch, you can send automated emails to your “indecisive” potential customers trying to nurture their interest in you with valuable content.

 Be mindful to only send them top-quality content – could be discount codes, promos, informational posts – based on their customer behavior.
 If you don’t, you risk spamming them with content they’re not interested in, which will only result in them clicking “Unsubscribe” instead of “Buy now”.